 Are you a strata manager of an apartment complex?
 Or perhaps you own a residential building within a strata-managed complex.
-Either way, you will be aware of the first impressions that your driveway and carpark make on a visitor or perhaps, a buyer.
-Carpark resurfacing is a simple yet cost effective way to up the value of your property and branding appeal while enhancing visual appeal.
+Either way, you will be aware of the first impressions that your driveway and car park make on a visitor or perhaps, a buyer.
+Car park resurfacing is a simple yet cost effective way to up the value of your property and branding appeal while creating the new car park feel.

 We all know that feeling, when you’ve been driving on an old road, full of cracks and pot holes.
 Then you transition onto a new road or driveway, that feels so smooth it feels like driving on silk.

 After 20 years, you might find that your car park is in a state that requires repairs, resurfacing, or even a complete replacement.
 If you want to ensure that your complex is giving the best impression to visitors, it’s probably time to consider a new surface for your carpark.
 So, what are your options?